We have not found any instances of professional misconduct for this lawyer.

 I can call myself a family litigation specialist because I exclusively handle cases that affect your family.
-I differentiate myself from other attorneys in that I communicate with my clients and the way I structure my attorney fees.
+I differentiate myself from other attorneys in my communication and advocacy style.

 You would be shocked to learn that most litigators are terrible communicators.
 Apparently, they do not return their clients’ phone calls, ignore emails, and fail to meet with their clients prior to the next court date.
 Their clients end up in life-changing litigation completely stressed out because they do not know the status of their case.
 I know this to be true because I have two types of clients.
 The first who meet with me prior to filing any lawsuit and want to do it right.
 The second who hired these other attorneys and are completely frustrated with their case.

 I will never understand this trend because attorneys talk for a living so who are these practitioners talking to if not their own clients?
 I view myself as not just a counselor and advocate but as a stress-reducer.
 The best way to reduce a client’s stress is with robust and effective communication.
 You are not in court every week like I am.
 This may be your first and only appearance before a Judge.
 The best way to get you through this process as painless as possible is to make sure you know exactly what to expect, say, and do.

 At the end of the day, I’m going to get you court orders that affect your life, not mine.
 This is your case.
 I am a tool to get you from where you are to where you want to be.
 Afterwards, if you never want to see me again professionally – great – that’s the goal.

 Because this is your case, children, finances, etc., I am not going to tell you what to do.
 Lazy and arrogant attorneys tell their clients what to accept as an outcome as if they alone know what is best for all situations.
 I’m going to tell you what I think is reasonable, what your Judge may do, and what could be your best and worst case scenario, but ultimately you will decide on where to compromise and which issue(s) to litigate.